-Now that 2019's TVs models will be replaced within the next few months, if you're looking to upgrade, this could be the best time to strike.
+Now that 2020's TV models have landed, we're starting to see some great discounts on them, so this is a great time to think about buying – the latest tech, but not at full price.
 We've got our lists of the best TVs overall, the best TVs under £1000, and the best TVs under £500 to help you choose which one's right for you.

-Below, you'll find our top recommendations for the very best TV deals available right now – plus, we've got all the lowest current prices on our favourite sets.
+Below, you'll find our top recommendations for the very best TV deals available right now – plus, we've got all the lowest current prices on our favourite sets, including lots of the best OLED TVs and the best gaming TVs.
 You can use the links on the right to jump straight to your preferred brand and see what the current deals are.

 And if you want to add some extra audio quality to your new TV, don't forget to check out the best cheap soundbar deals!

 Best TV deals for Amazon Prime Day & Black Friday

 TVs always have big discounts on Black Friday, and with Amazon Prime Day coming towards the end of the year in 2020, we expect that will be the case there, too.